sach1nd3v/devops-resources/jenkins/README.md

             }
         }

-######currentBuild Variables
+###### currentBuild Variables
 - currentBuild variables allow pipeline steps to reference the state of a build while it's running.
-- This can be useful for dynamic operations that need to do something specific based on a previous step or a certain status in the build.
+- This can be useful for **dynamic** operations that need to do something specific based on a previous step or a certain status in the build.
 -  All of the currentBuild variables are actually properties of one variable named `currentBuild`.
-- Please note that this variable is case sensitive.
-It starts with a lowercase c and the B in build is capitalized.
 - To access the currentBuild properties the values are proceeded by currentBuild, a dot and then the name of the property.
-The properties are also case sensitive and follow the CamelCase format with a lower case letter to start, and capital letters for each additional word in the variable name.
-- A few examples of currentBuild variables are the start time, the duration of the build and the current status of the build.
-Just like environment variables, these values need to be proceeded by a dollar sign if they are used in strings.
+- A few examples of currentBuild variables are the start time.
+- `currentBuild.duration`, `currentBuild.currentResult`
+- This can be referenced in same ways as enviornment variables.

-######Parameter Variables
+###### Parameter Variables
 - Parameters are another type of variable that get their values at the time the `job is triggered`.
 -  Parameters are defined in a `parameters block`, which is placed at the beginning of the pipeline code.